|

 -- of a two-and-a-half-century-old house.
 Large, airy

-rooms, fireplaces in two of the three guest bedrooms,
+rooms, a fireplace in one of the three guest bedrooms,

 antique bedsteads and furniture, shared baths (access